 While I absolutely adore going to my kids’ basketball games and watching them have fun playing with their teammates, I am so glad that today (as of this writing) was the last game of the season.
 Between the practices and games, it really makes for a busy few months in our family.

 During those times, it’s important I have some meals that are very easy to throw together.
-I rely a lot on my slow cooker and also on freezer meals during this time.
+I rely a lot on my slow cooker (I make these grain-free slow cooker meals) and also on freezer meals (like these make-ahead keto freezer meals) during this time.
 But having a few other entrees that can be thrown together without much foresight is always good too.

 Enter: Easy, Paleo Honey Lemon Chicken.

 This recipe is so easy, that even my 11-year-old son, who’s been learning to cook, can make it.
 This is a double bonus.
 If I’m busy with other things around the house, I can let him take over dinner for the evening!

 You might not be familiar with some of the ingredients in this Paleo Honey Lemon Chicken recipe.
 Let me give you the low-down.